MiladArbabi/SynchroFlow/docs/activation-surface/specter-activationSurface.md

 > **“What is the equivalent of Customer C-10291?”**

-If you can’t point to a *specific hidden liability*, the activation is weak.
+If you cannot point to a **specific hidden liability**, the activation is weak.

+---

+### Status

+**This document now matches the shipped activation logic and copy.
+Any deviation requires a versioned update and explicit approval.**

 ---